Structure of a Leo Program

 Program ID

-A program ID is declared as {name}.{network}
+A program ID is declared as {name}.{network}.

-The first character of a name
+The first character of a name must be a lowercase letter.

-is the only supported network
+Currently, aleo is the only supported network domain.

 program hello.aleo; // valid